VHT Home

 Hill Top View South

 The trail is mostly grass surface and 2- to 6-feet wide.
-There are two step-over fords in this section.
+There is a step-over ford in this section.
 The trail parallels the Thruway and climbs to another open meadow.
 Again there are some long vistas.
 Then in a wooded section, it passes through a valley believed to have been the site where Senecas ambushed the invading French Army under the Marquis de Denonville in July 1687.

-Victor Pittsford Rd (NY 96) to Auburn Creek Apartments
+Victor Pittsford Rd (NY 96) to Trolley Trail

 This is the roadside of the Victor Mendon Rd (NY 251).